JFrog CLI environment variables

 export JFROG_CLI_LOG_TIMESTAMP=DATE_AND_TIME

-export JFROG_CLI_LOG_LEVEL=ERRORConfigure CI/CD Pipelines
+Configure CI/CD Pipelines

-# Disable interactive prompts in automated environments
+To disable interactive prompts in automated environments:

 export CI=true